joshbegley/nyt-latest/README.md

 **Outrage Over the Delay at Uvalde: ‘A Total Failure of Law Enforcement’**\
 `Readers harshly criticize the decision not to immediately confront the gunman.
-Also: A plea from Ukraine; the Southern Baptist scandal; fathers’ responsibility.`\
+Also: A plea from Ukraine; the Southern Baptist scandal; fathers’ responsibilities.`\
 https://nytimes.com/2022/05/31/opinion/letters/uvalde-texas-police.html?searchResultPosition=1

 **‘Allinllachu.’
 Google Translate Adds Quechua to Its Platform.**\